Canon 1000D vs Nikon D3300

-The Canon EOS 1000D (called Canon XS in some regions) and the Nikon D3300 are two digital cameras that were announced, respectively, in June 2008 and January 2014.
+The Canon EOS 1000D (called Canon XS in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in June 2008 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1000D vs Nikon D3300

-The side-by-side display below illustrates the physical size and weight of the Canon 1000D and the Nikon D3300.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon 1000D and the Nikon D3300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1000D – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat smaller (2 percent) than the Canon 1000D.
 Moreover, the D3300 is markedly lighter (14 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the D3300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (1000D) and the Nikon Lens Catalog (D3300).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1000D) and the Nikon Lens Catalog (D3300).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The 1000D was somewhat cheaper (by 10 percent) than the D3300 at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 1000D vs Nikon D3300